pedro-morgado/spatialaudiogen/README.md

 Preprocessed files are stored in `data/preproc` (as `.m4a` and `.mp4`) and `data/frames` (as `.jpg` and `.wav`).
 Training, evaluation and deployment code use the data in `data/frames`.

-## Pretrained models
+## Pre-trained models
-Models pretrained in each dataset can be downloaded from OneDrive:
+Models pre-trained in each dataset can be downloaded from OneDrive:

 | [REC-Street](https://ucsdcloud-my.sharepoint.com/:u:/g/personal/pmaravil_ucsd_edu/EY-SUbhyYdNFuwHXQkX3coYBrgEtVOSF4KhYN_21LfvpjA) |
 [YT-Clean](https://ucsdcloud-my.sharepoint.com/:u:/g/personal/pmaravil_ucsd_edu/ES5xETC9aXFApPhynevZL1kBG8ejcMrp_DR4kHHmYNSHKQ) |